 ------------------- ---------

 NetworKit provides a parallel implementation of the well-known Louvain method, which can be found in the PLM class.
 It yields a high-quality solution at reasonably fast running times.
-The constructor PLM(Graph, refine=False, gamma=0.1, par='balance', maxIter=32, turbo=True, recurse=True)
+The constructor PLM(Graph, refine=False, gamma=0.1, par='balance', maxIter=32, turbo=True, recurse=True) expects a

-to true in order to use recursive coarsening.
+algorithm is faster but uses O(n) additional memory per thread.
+Set recurseto true in order to use recursive coarsening.
 Refer to this for more details on recursive coarsening.

 [3]: